charlesashby/CharLSTM/README.md

 ![](charlstm_diagram.png)

 ### Results
-Both models were trained for more or less 80000 iterations (~ 5 epochs) and achieved similar accuracy on a test set of 80000 tweets, note that both models are neither affected by spelling mistakes or slang.
+Both models were trained for more or less 80000 iterations (~ 5 epochs) and achieved similar accuracy on a test set of 80000 tweets.

 ```
 # (LSTM) Valid loss: 23.50035 -- Valid Accuracy: 0.83613